fluencelabs/docs/docs/stake/staking_app_guide/staking_app_guide.md

 For that, you will use the Fluence Staking Application, a web application providing stakers with all the necessary resources to analyze available Capacity Commitments for staking and monitor active commitments' performance and rewards.

 First, you'll be introduced to the Staking application — the main control panel for analyzing staking opportunities and monitoring the metrics of staked assets.
-Then you will find a step-by-step guide on how to join the Fluence network and stake your first Capacity Commitment.
+Then you will find a step-by-step guide on how to join the Fluence Network and stake your first Capacity Commitment.

 If you are unfamiliar with the Fluence Network and the role of stakers, we recommend first reading the official [Key Concepts for Stakers](../overview.md#fluence-key-concepts-for-stakers).
 It explains the main concepts and mechanisms that are essential for understanding the staking process comprehesively.

 :::note
-Fluence is an L2 network, and to use your FLT and USDC tokens in the Fluence network, you first have to bridge them from Ethereum.
+Fluence is an L2 network, and to use your FLT and USDC tokens in the Fluence Network, you first have to bridge them from Ethereum.
 Read more on how to use the blockchain bridge in the [corresponding article](../bridge_guide/bridge_guide.md).
 :::

 ## The staking application overview